MSylvia/xorlib/README.md

 http://www.netsurf-browser.org/projects/libnsgif/

-JPG decoder is a public domain library picojpeg:
+JPG decoder is a public domain library called "picojpeg":

 https://code.google.com/p/picojpeg/

-Folder "examples" has some public domain apps for this library.
+Folder "examples" has some public domain apps for XORLib.

 See http://xorlib.com for more info!